relliky/Tais_Home_Assistant_Config/python_templates/README.md

 The baseline should only be updated when an intentional generated YAML behavior change is made and manually reviewed.

+`test_temp_output_generation.py` verifies that package and customize YAML can be generated into a temporary output directory and still match the baseline structure.
+Dashboard YAML is currently checked for successful generation and parseability, but not yet baseline equality because the current dashboard generator output does not reproduce the checked-in dashboard snapshot exactly.

 ## Refactoring Direction

 Prefer small, test-backed steps.
 The current recommended order is: